-PM Modi to launch projects, address rallies in Assam, Arunachal Pradesh, Tripura today
+PM Modi in Northeast Updates: Previous govts neglected Arunachal for decades, says PM Modi

-New Delhi, Feb 9: Prime Minister Narendra Modi to visit Assam, Arunachal Pradesh and Tripura to inaugurate several projects and address public rallies on Saturday.
+New Delhi, Feb 9: Prime Minister Narendra Modi reached Itanagar, capital of Arunachal Pradesh, to inaugurate several development projects.

 PM will lay the foundation stone for the construction of Greenfield Airport at Hollongi.
 The strategically important airport will boost the economic growth of the region.